akshayh636/aws-specific-ip/README.md

 # AWS-Specific-IP in VM

 This repository contains a script designed to find and manage AWS-specific IP prefixes within a virtual machine (VM).
-Whether you need to locate specific IP ranges for compliance, security, or network management purposes, this tool offers a straightforward solution.
+Whether you need to locate specific IP ranges for compliance, security, or network management purposes, this tool offers a straightforward solution with the help of [boto3](https://github.com/boto/boto3)

 ## Features